Enumeration of meanders and Masur-Veech volumes: Outline of counting technique

+Theorem~\ref{th:c11:in:genus:0} is proved at the end of section~\ref{s:sep:diag:densities}.
+The relation~\eqref{eq:c11:as:c1:squared:over:Vol} can be viewed as a statement about independence of horizontal and vertical decompositions of square-tiled surfaces.

-Forgetting the labeling of zeroes and poles we get the asymptotics of the number of connected pairs of transverse simple closed curves of fixed combinatorial type with at most $2N$ crossings.
+Forgetting the labeling of zeroes and poles (see Remark~\ref{rm:labeled:zeroes:and:poles}) we get the asymptotics of the number of connected pairs of transverse simple closed curves of fixed combinatorial type with at most $2N$ crossings.

 \textbf{Further remarks.} It is worth mentioning that all the above quantities have combinatorial nature, but were computed by alternative methods.
-The Masur--Veech volumes in genus zero are closely related to Hurwitz numbers counting covers of the sphere of some very special ramification type.
+The Masur--Veech volumes in genus zero $\Vol_1 \cQ_1(\nu, -1^{|\nu|+4})$ are closely related to Hurwitz numbers counting covers of the sphere of some very special ramification type.
 However, all attempts to compute these volumes by purely combinatorial methods have (up to now) failed even for covers of the simplest ramification type, see e.~g.~\cite{AEZ:Dedicata}.
 The proof in~\cite{AEZ:genus:0} of the formula for the Masur--Veech volumes implicitly uses the analytic Riemann--Roch theorem in addition to combinatorics.

-The result about pillowcase covers with a single horizontal and a single vertical cylinder is proved in~\cite{DGZZ} using ergodicity of the Teichm\"uller geodesic flow with respect to the Masur--Veech measure and Moore's ergodicity theorem.
+Theorem~\ref{th:c11:in:genus:0} about square-tiled surfaces with a fixed horizontal and vertical combinatorics is proved in Section~\ref{s:Equidistribution} using ergodicity of the $\SLR$-action with respect to the Masur--Veech measure and Moore's ergodicity theorem.
 The proof was inspired by the approach of M.~Mirzakhani to counting simple closed geodesics on hyperbolic surfaces.

+Note that the error term in Theorem~\ref{th:c1:in:genus:0} has the form $O(N^{d-1})$ while the error term in Theorem~\ref{th:c11:in:genus:0} has a weaker form $o(N^d)$.
+The underlying reason is that the count in Theorem~\ref{th:c1:in:genus:0} can be expressed in terms of the Ehrahrt quasi-polynomial associated to the Euclidean volume of certain rational polytope, see the proof of Theorem~\ref{thm:density:cylinder:diag} in Section~\ref{s:sep:diag:densities}, while the ergodic technique used in the proof of Theorem~\ref{th:c11:in:genus:0} is insufficient to provide an explicit error term and leaves us with $o(N^d)$.
+It would be very interesting to provide a more precise error term in~\eqref{eq:c11:Q:nu}.
+Let us mention that in a situation that shares many similarities with ours, namely, for intersection of stable and unstable horospheres in the space $\operatorname{SL}_d(\R) / \operatorname{SL}_d(\Z)$, an explicit error term has been recently carried out in~\cite{ElBazHuangLee}.